 If you’re an adult with aortic stenosis but you don’t have symptoms, you should:

 Avoid overly stressful exercise

 Have an echocardiography Echocardiography and Other Ultrasound Procedures Echocardiography can be used to detect abnormalities in heart wall motion and to measure the volume of blood being pumped from the heart with each beat.
-This procedure can also detect abnormalities... read more (an ultrasound of your heart) every now and then
+This procedure can also detect abnormalities... read more (an ultrasound of your heart) occasionally, as your doctor recommends

 If you have symptoms or if your left ventricle begins to fail, doctors will do surgery to replace your aortic valve with:

 A plastic, mechanical valve